The Bozo Show: 1960s

-Games on the show included the "Grand Prize Game" created by Sandburg, wherein a boy and girl were selected from the studio audience by the Magic Arrows, and later the Bozoputer (a random number generator),.
+Games on the show included the "Grand Prize Game" created by Sandburg, wherein a boy and girl were selected from the studio audience by the Magic Arrows (a set of arrows that flashed on the screen as the camera panned rapidly through the audience), and later the Bozoputer (a random number generator),.
 The player attempted to toss ping-pong balls into six numbered buckets in sequence, each set farther away than the one before it, and won a prize of increasing value for each one hit.
 The game ended when the player either missed a bucket or hit all six of them; in the latter case, he/she won a cash bonus, a bicycle, and (in later years) a trip.
 Any player who missed the first bucket was allowed to keep trying until he/she hit it and won that prize.
 Before each game, a postcard was drawn at random from those sent in by home viewers, and the chosen viewer received a duplicate of every prize won by the player.
-For many years, the cash bonus for hitting the sixth bucket was a progressive jackpot that grew by $1 each day until it was won."
+For many years, the cash bonus for hitting the sixth bucket was a progressive jackpot that grew by $1 each day until it was won.
+It was later changed to a constant $50, and subsequently increased to $100.
 The Grand Prize Game became so popular that Larry Harmon, who purchased the rights to the Bozo character, later adapted it for other Bozo shows (as "Bozo Buckets" to some and "Bucket Bonanza" to others) and also licensed home and coin-operated versions.